Continuous Chain of Thought Enables Parallel Exploration and Reasoning¶

 TL;DR¶

-CoT2 proposes replacing discrete tokens with continuous-valued tokens (convex combinations of vocabulary embeddings) for chain-of-thought reasoning, enabling the model to track multiple reasoning paths in parallel within a single forward pass.
-The approach is theoretically shown to be equivalent to \(K\) rounds of self-consistency/best-of-N sampling, and is further improved via GRPO-based reinforcement learning.
+CoT2 proposes using continuous-valued tokens (convex combinations of vocabulary embeddings) instead of discrete tokens for chain-of-thought reasoning.
+This enables the model to track multiple reasoning paths in parallel within a single inference pass, which is theoretically equivalent to \(K\)-wise self-consistency or best-of-N sampling.
+Performance is further enhanced through GRPO reinforcement learning.

 Background & Motivation¶

-Background: CoT reasoning in modern LLMs operates through autoregressive sampling of discrete tokens, with self-consistency (majority voting over multiple samples) or best-of-N decoding employed to improve accuracy.
+Background: CoT reasoning in modern LLMs is achieved through autoregressive sampling of discrete tokens, combined with techniques like self-consistency (majority voting over multiple samples) or best-of-N decoding to improve accuracy.

-Limitations of Prior Work: - Discrete sampling transmits at most \(\log_2(v)\) bits of information per step, whereas each token embedding can store \(O(d)\) bits — a severe underutilization of representational capacity. - Once a token is sampled, the model commits to a single reasoning path and cannot explore alternatives. - Self-consistency/best-of-N requires multiple forward passes, leading to linearly growing inference costs.
+Limitations of Prior Work: - Discrete sampling transmits at most \(\log_2(v)\) bits of information per step, while each token embedding can store \(O(d)\) bits—leading to severe underutilization of information. - Once a token is sampled, the model "commits" to a specific reasoning path, making it impossible to explore alternatives. - Self-consistency/best-of-N requires multiple forward passes, resulting in a linear increase in inference costs.

-Goal: - How can a model track multiple reasoning paths simultaneously within a single inference pass? - How powerful is the parallel tracking capacity of continuous tokens, and what is its theoretical relationship to discrete multi-sample decoding? - How should continuous-token models be trained and deployed?
+Goal: - How can a model track multiple reasoning paths simultaneously in a single inference pass? - How powerful is the parallel tracking capability of continuous tokens?
+What is the theoretical relationship with multiple discrete samplings? - How should continuous token models be trained and deployed?

-Key Insight: Rather than discretely sampling from the softmax output at each step, the output distribution is passed directly as a continuous token — a weighted combination of all vocabulary embeddings — into the next step.
+Key Insight: Instead of performing discrete sampling, the softmax output of the LM at each step is used directly as a continuous token (a weighted combination of all vocabulary embeddings) for the next step.
 This "superposition state" naturally encodes information from multiple paths.

-Core Idea: Continuous tokens, as convex combinations of vocabulary embeddings, inherently implement parallel path tracking.
-Their effect is theoretically equivalent to aggregating \(K\) independent discrete CoT chains — one forward pass subsumes \(K\) sampling runs.
+Core Idea: Continuous tokens are convex combinations of vocabulary embeddings, naturally enabling parallel path tracking.
+Its effectiveness is theoretically equivalent to the aggregation of \(K\) independent discrete CoTs—achieving the effect of \(K\) samples in a single forward pass.

 Method¶